 For investors looking at a share sale or a purchase of a company, Additional Conveyance Duties ("ACD") shall also be levied on qualifying acquisitions and disposals of equity interests in property-holding entities whose primary tangible assets are Singapore residential properties.
-Such entities shall have at least 50% of its total tangible assets comprising prescribed immovable properties7 in Singapore.
-The purpose is to address the stamp duty rate differential between direct acquisition or disposal of residential properties via an entity.8 transfer duty which may apply on the acquisition or disposal of equity interest in the company.
+Such entities shall have at least 50% of its total tangible assets comprising prescribed immovable properties in Singapore.
+The purpose is to address the stamp duty rate differential between direct acquisition or disposal of residential properties via an entity.

-Under the ACD provisions, a qualifying acquisition or a disposal of equity interest in a property-holding entity will be treated as a transfer of interest in addition to the share
+Under the ACD provisions, a qualifying acquisition or a disposal of equity interest in a property-holding entity will be treated as a transfer of interest in addition to the share transfer duty which may apply on the acquisition or disposal of equity interest in the company.

-8 IRAS e-Tax Guide - Stamp Duty: Additional Conveyance Duties on Property Holding Entities (Third Edition)
+&lt;sup>8 IRAS e-Tax Guide - Stamp Duty: Additional Conveyance Duties on Property Holding Entities (Third Edition)

 There is also the possibility of additional conveyance duties being levied on purchasers and vendors.
-This very much turns on whether or not the target company and its subsidiaries have substantial residential property holdings, and if so, whether the purchaser or vendor is a significant owner (i.e., holding directly or indirectly more than 50% equity interest or voting power in the target property holding entity).9
+This very much turns on whether or not the target company and its subsidiaries have substantial residential property holdings, and if so, whether the purchaser or vendor is a significant owner (i.e., holding directly or indirectly more than 50% equity interest or voting power in the target property holding entity).